← All blood test guides

 2.5

 The American Thyroid Association notes that many specialists aim for TSH below 2.5 mIU/L in patients with symptoms, even when TSH is technically within the normal range.
-A result of 3.8 is "normal" — but the upper half of normal.
+A result of 3.8 is "normal", but the upper half of normal — see how this "optimal vs normal" gap plays out across other markers too.

 90%